 In NFL news, Arizona QB Drew Stanton had arthroscopic surgery on his injured knee this week and is out Sunday, and perhaps for the playoffs.
 His absence against Seattle the past Sunday hurt the Cardinals, who will start Ryan Lindley again after coach Bruce Arians began the week by saying they would give rookie Logan Thomas a shot at it.

 The Cardinals have the same 11-4 record as Seattle, but lost both games to Seattle, which can win the NFC West title again by beating the Rams (or if the Cardinals lose to the 49ers).
 That would give the Seahawks, who are as much as 13-point favorites, a first-round bye and home-field advantage throughout the playoffs.
+This article summarize the finest online slots for Canadians ,with all reviews and feedbacks.

 The Cardinals are assured of the playoffs and could meet Seattle again, depending on how the seedings shake out Sunday.